xjsender/haoide/README.md

 + Add four settings to permit user to close the code completion feature (2013-12-14)
 + Disable keyword completion by default, need enable manually (2013-12-14)
 + Change default workspace to ```C:/ForcedotcomWorkspace``` (2013-12-15)
++ Add support for log levels for anonymous code (2013-12-22)

 # Installation #
 You can install this plugin by search ```Salesforce IDE``` in package control